ellisztamas/evolvienna/index.md

 The idea is that presenters upload their poster to [figshare](https://figshare.com), and links to each poster will be posted here.
 Each presenter will host a (free, 40-minute) Zoom meeting where they can discuss it, and the audience can freely enter and leave meetings as they please.

 The Zoom rooms indicated by the Zoom Meeting IDs below will only be active on October 27<sup>th</sup> between __14:45 and 15:25__ (CEST).
 The required password for all rooms is the same and has been sent out via email to all attendees.
+Please contact Ben (benjamin.woelfl@univie.ac.at) for any questions regarding the poster session.

 ---